-Uniforms must be neat and clean and students should practice good hygiene.
+Uniforms must be neat and clean and students should also practice good hygiene.
 The policy above applies to students as they enter the school building and throughout the school day.
-If a child is out of uniform, they may be required to secure a full and/or appropriate before attending class.
-Please contact the Dean of Students if there is a need for uniform support as he/she may be able to assist you.
+Students will be required to secure appropriate attire before attending class.
+Please contact the Dean of Students if there is a need for uniform support as the Dean may be able to assist you.